Kardinia-Church/Kardinia-Touch-Automation/README.md

 - acName is the acNames to control can be multiple with a space between
 - acTitle is the title that will be displayed on the UI (not required)
 - features is the features supported by the ac (temp, setTemp, mode, fan, power)
+- clearOnRefresh if set to "yes" will clear the stored values when the page is reloaded

 ### acAction
 A button to perform an action on a ac(s)